wherrera10/EDFPlus.jl/README.md

 EDFPlus.jl is not a METADATA registered Julia package, so use Pkg.clone(url) instead of Pkg.add(name).

-To install from a Julia REPL command line session, type:
+To install from a Julia REPL command line session, with using Pkg, type:

     Pkg.clone("http://github.com/wherrera10/EDFPlus.jl")